krakenjs/zoid/docs/api.md

 - **serialization** `string`

-  If `'json'`, the prop will be JSON stringified before being inserted into the url, otherwise the prop will be converted to dot-notation.
+  If `json`, the prop will be JSON stringified before being inserted into the url

   ```javascript
   user: {